The selection, installation and promotion of appropriate and sustainable technology is a critical component of any WASH system.

 Gravity fed water systems

 We tend to use this system in hilly, rural areas where people usually have to carry water over steep terrain.
 Water is found from a high point, often a natural spring.
 A reservoir tank is built to hold the water and pipes carry the water downhill to the community.
 Using the natural force of gravity removes the need for expensive electrical pumps, making this a cost-effective innovation.
-We often engage the entire community to help protect the pipes, as seen in the video:
+We aim to engage the entire community to help protect the pipes, as seen in the video:

 Water kiosks